Benchmarking Your Employee Benefits

 What can be Benchmarked?

-What can be benchmarked?
 What aspects of your benefits are important to your business’s success?
-Anything can be benchmarked, but common factors to consider would be total costs, cost-sharing measures, plan design, voluntary offerings, and workers’ compensation, paid leave.
+Anything can be benchmarked, but common factors to consider would be total costs, cost-sharing measures, plan design, voluntary offerings, and workers’ compensation, and paid leave.
 With employee benefits being the second largest expense, after compensation, employers are doing what they can to stay above the cost increases in healthcare.

 The Kaiser Family Foundation and the Health Research & Educational Trust conducted a survey to examine employer-sponsored health benefit trends.
-Their survey found that premiums have risen 55% since 2008 with the average family premium of $19,616 and the single coverage premium of $6,896.
+Their survey found that premiums rose 5% compared to the previous year with an average family premium of $20,576 and the single coverage premium of $7,188.

-In 2018, 49% of covered workers were enrolled in a preferred provider organization (PPO). and 21% of workers were enrolled in a high-deductible plan with a savings option (HDHP/SO).
-61% of covered workers are enrolled in a self-funded plan.
+In 2019, 44% of covered workers were enrolled in a preferred provider organization (PPO), 30% of workers were enrolled in a high-deductible plan with a savings option (HDHP/SO), and 61% of covered workers were enrolled in a self-funded plan.

 The key to staying ahead of the job market and leading the competition against other employers in the battle to find and keep talent is keeping up with benefit trends.
-Contact a Healthcare Consultants, Inc agent, today, to learn more about what businesses in your industry are doing and how you can improve your compensation strategy.
+Contact a Healthcare Consultants, Inc agent now to learn more about what businesses in your industry are doing and how you can improve your compensation strategy.